 Where are system component logs stored?
 That answer depends on the type of machine you’re running.

 Because of the lack of a centralized location for storing cluster logs, efficiently utilizing the logs requires a little bit of creativity.
-You might run a node-level logging agent on each node, implement a logging sidecar container, or push logs to a dedicated backend, like ContainIQ.
+You might run a node-level logging agent on each node, implement a logging sidecar container, or push logs to a dedicated backend.
 These are reliable ways to moveshift information back and forth, while retaining it for later analysis.

 Once logs are stored, they don’t simply stagnate.
 It’s the responsibility of your configuration to rotate these periodically, or once they surpass the 100MB size threshold.
 These files are compressed, relocated, renamed, or deleted automatically to counteract gradual bloating.
 Just imagine if you run hundreds of containers or nodes—those file sizes would add up quickly!